Great Vegan Pasta Recipes

 Directions:

-Then cover the sauce with the lasagna noodles, and add more sauce over the noodles.
+To assemble the lasagna, put a layer of sauce on the bottom of your casserole dish.
+Cover the sauce with a layer of lasagna noodles, and then add more sauce over the noodles.

-Continue until ingredients are gone.
-Typically I make three total layers of lasagna noodles, but it depends on the size of your dish.
+Continue with the sauce-noodles-sauce-kale-cheese formation until all the ingredients are gone.
+Typically I make three total layers of lasagna noodles, but it depends on the size of your baking dish.

 Bake for about 20-30 minutes, until the top starts to get crispy.